Versions of Me: Singles

 "Me Gusta" featuring Cardi B and Myke Towers, was released on September 18, 2020, as the official lead single from the album.
 In the United States, the song debuted at number 91 on the Billboard Hot 100 dated October 3, 2020, becoming Anitta's first entry on the chart.

 "Girl from Rio" was released as the second single on April 29, 2021.
 It was released as the original title track before the concept of the album changed.
 A remix was released featuring DaBaby was released on June 11, 2021.
 Anitta then released her next English track, "Faking Love" featuring Saweetie, as the third single on October 14, 2021.

 "Envolver" was released as the fourth single on November 11, 2021.
 The single managed to become one of Anitta's most successful singles to date and was her second Billboard Hot 100 entry reaching number 70 following a viral TikTok trend in March 2022.
 A remix featuring Justin Quiles was released on February 17, 2022.

-"Boys Don't Cry" was then released as the fifth single on January 27, 2022.
+"Boys Don't Cry" was released as the fifth single on January 27, 2022.
+Its accompanying music video was directed by Anitta herself and Christian Breslauer.
+The song was sent to US pop radio on February 8, 2021.
+The song reached number 33 on Billboard's Mainstream Top 40 chart.

 On June 23, 2022, "Dançarina Remix" was released as a promotional single, later added to the deluxe edition of the album, with a music video and features Pedro Sampaio, Dadju, Nicky Jam and MC Pedrinho.

-On August 4, 2022, Anitta announced "Gata" as the seventh single with its music video released the following day.
+On August 4, 2022, Anitta announced "Gata" as the six single with its music video released the following day.

 "El Que Espera" with Maluma was released on August 11, 2022, and "Lobby" with Missy Elliot was released the week after.
 Both are included on the deluxe edition of Versions of Me, released on August 25 with five additional songs and a different cover.

 Composition

 Versions of Me is a reggaetón and power pop album with elements of electropop, EDM, alternative R&B, funk carioca, electro, and trap-pop.
+It is a trilingual album, just like Anitta's previous album, Kisses, with multicultural and diverse references and whose tracks "explore the diverse women and facets that inhabit Anitta's complex personality".